sonalbera/hackathon_cowork/README.md

 # hackathon_cowork

-the website is fully deployed at https://bharat-nav.herokuapp.com
+the website has been fully deployed at https://bharat-nav.herokuapp.com

 Usage-
-to ensure safety of women and there is a ppt attached to the repo which will make you understand every aspect of the project
+This project implementation can ensure safety of women and there is a ppt attached to the repo which will make you understand every aspect of the project